Sanford-Brown College-Brooklyn Center

 Highest Paying Job

-The highest paying jobs for people who hold a degree in one of the 5 most specialized majors at Sanford-Brown College-Brooklyn Center are Surgeons, Podiatrists, Cardiovascular technologists and technicians, Physicians, and Media and communication workers, all other
+The highest paying jobs for people who hold a degree in one of the 5 most specialized majors at Sanford-Brown College-Brooklyn Center are Surgeons, Physicians, Cardiovascular technologists and technicians, Architectural & engineering managers, and Nurse anesthetists

 The most specialized majors at Sanford-Brown College-Brooklyn Center are Protective Services (11 degrees awarded), Health (35 degrees), and Computer and Information Sciences and Support Services (4 degrees) (as of 2016).